One of the questions we hear frequently from new clients is, what do I do with all this employer stock?

 The second main type of ESO is non-qualified stock options.
 These differ from ISOs because they can be given to former employees, consultants, and advisors.
 With an NSO plan, you’re given the right to buy a preset number of shares at a designated price during a limited timeframe.
 That price is usually the same as the stock price the day these options are granted.
 If you choose not to buy your allotted shares during that time frame, the option expires.

-When do you actually “own” the employer stocks?
+When do you actually “own” employer stock?

 The point of employer stock plans is to encourage employees to stick around and help build the company long-term.
-So in most cases, you have to be with your employer for a certain length of time before you actually take ownership of the stocks.
+So in most cases, you have to be with your employer for a certain length of time before you actually take ownership of the stock.

 When you’re liable for taxes on those stocks depends on what type of plan your employer offers.
 For ISOs, you don’t have to report any taxes when you’re granted the option or when you exercise it.
-You’re not required to pay taxes until you sell your stocks.
+You’re not required to pay taxes until you sell your stock.
 Once you sell, you’re taxed at the capital gains tax rate, which is probably lower than your income tax rate.

-There are other tax considerations to keep in mind when it comes to both ISOs and NSOs, like how long you hold onto the stocks once you exercise your option.
+There are other tax considerations to keep in mind when it comes to both ISOs and NSOs, like how long you hold onto the stock once you exercise your option.
 For more detailed information, let’s talk about your particular situation.

 Next up, an overview of restricted stock units